frangucc/thenodechronbook/README.md

 **FIRST SPLASH PAGE**

 This is still a work in progress - splash page should act as a second cover for the journey ahead.
+The intro chapter covers 2 important historical figures and then cuts to modern day, Gou and Non at the BHQ (The Basement Headquarters).

 > Talk is cheap in the 21st century.
 You either got what it takes or you don't.
 Only the skilled will survive.

-**IDEA #1: **Outline of the PI board acts as the surrounding frame of the illustration where the world is becoming of age and only the strong are left standing.
+**IDEA #1: **Some collage of Tesla and the cops, the Warden and Turing and Non and Gou at the center of it all...
+Gou's father perhaps as well, who would appear to be their major antagonist, who later is revealed to be Gou's best resource and partner.

 ---